Enterprise Media Group sponsoring business webinar

 Webinar to focus on tips for marketing during coronavirus recovery

-In an effort to help local businesses get their business up and going again following impacts from COVID-19, Enterprise Media Group the parent company of Missouri Valley Times-News and The Dunlap Reporter, will be sponsoring a marketing webinar at 10 a.m. on Thursday, June 4.
+In an effort to help local businesses get their business up and going again following impacts from COVID-19, Enterprise Media Group, an affiliate of The Mapleton Press, will be sponsoring a marketing webinar at 10 a.m. on June 4.

 The webinar will be moderated by representatives from Borrell Associates, a national media marketing company, and it is open to any local area business that wants to take part.